facebookresearch/LASER/tasks/WikiMatrix/README.md

 The language pair must be in alphabetical order, e.g. "de-en" and not "en-de".
 The list of available bitexts and their sizes are given in the file [*list_of_bitexts.txt*](list_of_bitexts.txt).
 All bitexts total to 65GB!
-* please use this link if you want to odownload all 1620 lamguage pairs in one tar file (but this us 65GB !)
+* please use this link if you want to download all 1620 language pairs in one tar file (but this is 65GB!)
 ```bash
 wget https://dl.fbaipublicfiles.com/laser/WikiMatrix/WikiMatrix.v1.1620_language_pairs.tar
 ```